msagesser/msagesser.github.io/ds226/definitions.md

 - Painting is usually not time based because it is static and in a short period of time, it would not change as time flows.
 Painting also has its advantage.
 We can appreciate it for a long "time".
 (We are used to pause a film from time to time )

 - We should also note that the digital aspect sometimes cancels the time-based of the material itself.
 For example, the physical properties of a photo (or painting) in reality will change over time (become"old" physically).
 However, when the photo is digitized, it no longer had this layer of properties.
 To a certain extent, the preservation of digital form makes it lose its physical timebase attribute, making it less authentic.

+- Time-based media is the media that has the property of time as an integrated property of existence, storage, expression, and so on.
+For the time-based content, what can be observed change with elapsing of time, and by observing continuously in the dimension of time , what the observer gets can be different from only observing for a certain instant stayed moment.